 If you want to see the main highlights of Galapagos – sea lions, volcanic craters, tortoises, marine iguanas, glimmering beaches and the like – you can do all of this being land-based.
 Remember, you can also island hop to San Cristobal, Santa Cruz, Isabela, and Floreana without a tour, offering your own DIY island exploration.

 Day tours are highly recommended (do at least a couple!).
 This will allow you to see islands that you can't access without a tour (which is the majority of them).
 Prices range from $70-$200+ USD and most include a meal (diving/snorkel trips are priciest).
 Bartolomé Island is an excellent tour for stunning scenery.
 South Plaza Island (Isla Plazas) showcases yellow land iguanas and gorgeous contrasts of red and green flora from cacti and shrubbery.

 Besides booking tours, you can also visit beaches, lagoons, lava tubes, tortoise reserves entirely on your own.
 Keen to snorkel or kayak?
 You can even rent that gear yourself.
 For detailed ideas on how to explore the islands yourself, check out our article on cheap & free Galapagos activities.

 Eating cheap & local

 Get off the tourist strip

-If you wander a bit, you’ll find Mom and Pop restaurants lining the backstreets, just North of the tourist strip.
+If you wander a bit, you'll find Mom and Pop restaurants lining the backstreets, just North of the tourist strip.
 Prices are around the $5 mark per meal.
-Take note these are true hole in the wall places (to keep well like we did, follow our health tips here to avoid food poisoning!).
+Take note these are true hole in the wall places (to keep well, check our health tips here to avoid food poisoning!).